itsDigvijaysing/What-I-Learned/Salesforce/Admin/SF Admin Notes.md

 - Master is not required while creating child record.

 **Extra Info**:
+- External Objects - Similar to Custom Object but they map data outside of the salesforce Org (Data source outside salesforce).
+We need to form connection for the data table to access the data & we can define the access type as well.
+Using External Data is actually good if we have a huge amount of data & we only use small amounts of data to work with.
+External objects do not waste any storage & resources to keep data in sync.
+We access real time data.
+- External Relationship -> External Lookup Rel (Parent Object always will be External Object, child can be External Object, Standard, Custom Object) & Indirect Relationship (Use to link Child External Object with Parent Standard or Custom Object)
+- External ID’s :-> It's a field that contains a unique ID for external Data present outside of salesforce.
+(Identifier coming from external system) External ID field are indexed so they can be searched more quickly (only number, text & email fields can be external id)
 - Create relationships at child objects in parent child relationships.
 - we can create lookup then convert it master detail